graeme0x44/Learning_Golang/README.md

 # Learning_Golang
-A collection of go programs demonstrating basic Go concepts and structures
+A collection of go programs demonstrating basic Go concepts and structures using the examples from https://gobyexample.com/